Parcel Services Shipping within Canada

 Card (Hold) for Pickup

-This option is ideal for shipments containing temperaturesensitive items.
+This option is ideal for shipments containing temperature sensitive items.
 A Delivery Notice Card will be left for the addressee and the item will be forwarded to the designated post office.
 The addressee or a representative is required to show one valid piece of government-issued photo identification when picking up the item.
 No delivery attempt will be made at the door.

 Deliver to Post Office

 Deliver to Post Office is a delivery option available through Canada Post's Web Services (not available in Snap Ship as a delivery option).
 The option allows the customers online consumers the choice to have their items(s) delivered using Xpresspost or Expedited Parcel services to a post office of their preference and convenience.
 Canada Post has an extensive network of secure post office facilities, which also makes this option ideal for high-value or temperature-sensitive items.
 No delivery attempt will be made at the door.